You're Changing Your Oil Far Too Often if You Still Buy Into the 3,000 Mile Oil Change Myth

 Know Your Car

 So what does all of this mean?
 Know your car!
 Open your manual and take a look at the service intervals recommended by your manufacturer.
-You will almost always require the "normal" maintenance schedule, unless you're operating a taxi or some other delivery service.
-If your manual says 10,000 miles, get your oil changed at 10,000 miles.
+You will almost always require the "normal" maintenance schedule, unless you're operating a taxi or using your vehicle for some kind of delivery service that puts a lot of stress on your vehicle.
+If your manual says 10,000 miles, you should get your oil changed at 10,000 miles, though it will probably last a little bit longer than that.
 If your vehicle has an oil change indicator, pay attention to it.
-Your oil change frequencies will be calculated based upon real world conditions, such as temperature and driving habits.
+Your oil change frequencies will be calculated based upon real world conditions, such as temperature and driving habits, giving you a conservative estimate of when you need your oil changed.

 Select an honest oil change shop

-Do you find the closest place to get an oil change?
-Or do you select an oil change shop based upon history and good reviews?
-Whichever you choose, if you take your vehicle to an auto shop for oil changes, make sure to select a shop that honestly tells you how often you should be changing the oil.
+Do you find the closest place to get an oil change, or do you select an oil change shop based upon history and good reviews?
+Whichever you choose, make sure to select a shop that honestly tells you how often you should be changing the oil.
 If your manual says 7,000 miles and the shop tells you 3,000 miles, go somewhere else.
 If that shop will tell a white lie in order to make money from you, what else will that shop do to get your money?
+Don't always presume that your dealership will give you the honest maintenance schedule, either.
+Their staff make a commission on your repairs and oil changes are just as important to their bottom line as it is to a quick lube shop.
+Many dealership staff will still make useless recommendations based upon what they call their 'real world knowledge' of your vehicle.

 Change your own oil and filter